rhew/led-pixel-wall/README.md

 Control a wall of pixels.
 Tested with:

 - TinyS3 ESP32-S3 microcontroller
 - WS2811 LEDs
+- LED panel with a 5×10 serpentine layout starting at the bottom-left corner

 ---